rjseymour66/rjseymour66.github.io/content/en/docs/writing/adverbs.md

   - _Frankly_, you are annoying me.
   - _To be honest_, I am not sure how you do it.
   - _To be frank_, you are annoying me.

+## Copular verbs + adjective

+Copular verbs point back to the subject.
+The subject is always a noun phrase, which must be modified with an adjective and not an adverb:
+- I am sad, not I am sadly.
+- He looks bad, not He looks badly.